 Agents Only Get Paid If They Fill the Vacancy

 An agent will charge a commission in exchange for finding a tenant for your rental.
 The amount she charges will depend on your agreement with her.
 It could be a percentage of the yearly rent, such as 8 percent, or it could be the equivalent of one month’s rent.
 But the agent is only paid this commission if she finds a tenant to fill your vacancy.

 It's a Good Idea for High Priced Rentals

 Enlisting the help of a real estate agent is a great option if you're looking to fill a luxury or high-priced rental.
 Many people who are searching for apartments on sites like Craigslist are not looking to spend $5,000 a month.
 An agent can help connect you with clientele who are searching for these types of listings.

 It's Helpful When You Have a Lot of Units/Vacancies to Fill

 Hiring a realtor to fill your vacancies can also be helpful if you have a lot of units to handle or if you have more than one vacancy to fill at a time.
-That can be a lot for one person to handle on his own unless it's his dedicated profession—and even if it is your profession, it can be a huge relief and stressbuster to hand the baton to someone else.
+That can be a lot for one person to handle on their own unless it's their dedicated profession, and even if it is your profession, it can be a huge relief and stressbuster to hand the baton to someone else.